 Dates: Wednesday, March 4, 2020 to Wednesday, March 18, 2020

 Join the National Museum of African American History and Culture (NMAAHC) in supporting you to create a successful National History Day project!

 Need help with your project before competition with: Narrowing or focusing your topic?
 Making your thesis stronger?
 Advice for last-minute research?
 Evaluating your analysis?
 Questions about the feedback from the judges?

 Look no further!
-The NMAAHC is offering an E-Review Clinic (project reviews) for student participants of National History Day.
+The NMAAHC offers an E-Review Clinic (project reviews) for student participants of National History Day.
 Students can submit a project on any historical subject.

 Are you in need of a topic for your National History Day project?
 If so, join us!
-We will discuss the 2018 NHD theme: Conflict and Compromise in History and ways to find a suitable topic for you.
+We will discuss the 2020 NHD theme Breaking Barriers in History and ways to find a suitable topic for you.
 You will use strategies for brainstorming to tighten your broad subject into a narrow topic.
 Then, the workshop will assist you in developing a research question to shape the focus of your project.
 We highly encourage students to bring along a parent/guardian or educator who will participate with them during some of the activities.